Knowledge Hub

 Choosing a deck railing system comes down to four things: what you're looking at, what you're spending, what you're building on, and what code requires.

-If you’re in a high-wind or coastal area, consider the wind load implications.
+If you're in a high-wind or coastal area, consider the wind load implications.
 Glass panels catch more wind than pickets.
-Frameless systems need to be engineered for the wind exposure of the specific location.
-Our engineering team can advise on this — it’s one of the advantages of buying from a manufacturer rather than a retailer.
+Our engineering team can advise on this.

 Still not sure?
 Our side-by-side comparison covers every angle: Which Type of Deck Railing Is Best for My Deck?